Spread0x/isitfit/README.md

 Check [SYNOPSIS.md](SYNOPSIS.md)

-To get help hints in the command-line use the `--help`
+To get help hints in the command-line use the `--help` option as follows

 ```
 > isitfit --help